SamuelDataE/API_StockMarketData/02-Replit/0Replit_Setup.md

 <br><br><br><br>

-Once you have created your Repl, the following screen appears in which you manage your Repl.There are for different sections:
+Once you have created your Repl, the following screen appears in which you manage your Repl.
+There are four different sections:
  * Files
  * Tools
  * Script (main.py)